This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 Section 4 - UON Graduate Identity

-(94) A set of three Graduate Identity clusters have been formulated, as seen in Figure 1 below.
+(99) A set of three Graduate Identity clusters have been formulated, as seen in Figure 1 below.
 While being easy to remember, the clusters are designed to communicate the complexity of a graduate profile and enable a level of individualisation for a program or specific student.
-So each cluster reflects a point of balance between related, and often challenging prospects.
-As demonstrated in figure 1, this point of balance is represented by a '~'.
+Each cluster reflects a point of balance between related, and often challenging prospects.
+As demonstrated in Figure 1 – UON Graduate Identity Model, this point of balance is represented by a '~'.
 Thus, for:

 - 'Academically Distinct ~ Career Ready' some programs will offer a larger component of theoretical content, others will be more practically oriented to a specific profession.
 However, all programs will be research led and will help students to develop graduate qualities desired by employers.